harui2019/qurrium/README.md

 # Qurry 🍛 - The Quantum Experiment Manager for Qiskit and The Measuring Tool for Renyi Entropy, Wave Function Overlap, and More

-This is a tool to measure the Renyi entropy, Loschmidt Echo, and Magnetization Squared of given wave function.
+This is a tool to measure the Renyi entropy, Wave Function Overlap, and Magnetization Squared of given wave function.
 Running on **IBM Qiskit** with the function from constructing experiment object to pending the jobs to IBMQ automatically.

 ---